Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_2_emperor.rst

         $ curl localhost

 #.
 Congratulations!
-You've just deployed your app in robust fashion.
+You've just deployed your application in robust fashion.

 `uWSGI` has many knobs and a great variety of deployment modes.
-This is just one representation of how you might use it to serve up a CookieCutter :app:`Pyramid` application.
+This is just one representation of how you might use it to serve up a cookiecutter :app:`Pyramid` application.
 See the `uWSGI documentation
 <https://uwsgi-docs.readthedocs.io/en/latest/>`_
 for more in-depth configuration information.

-This tutorial is modified from the `original tutorial for mod_wsgi <https://docs.pylonsproject.org/projects/pyramid/en/latest/tutorials/modwsgi/index.html>`_.
+This tutorial is modified from the original tutorial :ref:`pyramid:modwsgi_tutorial`.